julian-klode/lingolang/docs/permissions.md

 Instead of using a store mapping objects, and (object, field) tuples to capabilities, that is, (object, permission) pairs, Lingo employs a different approach in order to combat the limitations shown in the introduction:
 Lingo's store maps a variable to a permission.
-In order to represents complex data structures, it does however not just have the permission bits introduced earlier (from now on called _base permission_), but also _structured_ permissions, equivalent to types.
+In order to represents complex data structures, it does however not just have the permission bits introduced earlier (from now on called _base permission_), but also _structured_ permissions, which are similar to types.
 These structured permissions consist of a base permission and permissions for each child, target, etc. - a "shadow" type system essentially.

 There is one problem with the approach of one base permission and one permission per child: Reference types like maps or functions actually need two base permissions: